 11. Should I walk out of a relationship because she does not value my opinions?

-If she makes you order Chinese food every weekend for dinner despite knowing that you hate wontons, then you may have to say “Yes” to the burning question – should I break up with my girlfriend?
+If she makes you order Chinese food every weekend for dinner despite knowing that you hate wontons, then the answer to, “Should I break up with my girlfriend?”, may well have to be “yes”.
 It might seem like a frivolous reason on the surface, but dig deeper and you’ll find you have yourself an ignorant and self-absorbed girlfriend.

 12. Should I break up with my girlfriend if she cheated on me?